 The second major issue is also related to search engine optimization.
 By default, all Squarespace accounts have an option disabled that really should be on for everybody without question.
 This option, while disabled, actually removes all EXIF data from the images.
 That mean search engines are not seeing any information included within the images that were originally uploaded.

-Moving From Squarespace to WordPress Is A Pain
+Moving From Squarespace

 Moving was such a pain, but it had to be done, and the site owner wanted it to be done.
 It was a pain because all of the plugins recommended for importing content to WordPress from Squarespace did not work as expected.
 There are two reasons for this, the first being that Squarespace does not export all of its information into a WordPress readable file.